Ahoy! I’m Ben, I live in the United States of America with my wife, Kris, and son, Eli.

 I’ve been using Quicken for as long as I can remember.
 I started tracking finances with Quicken for DOS since 6th grade (and still track every transaction).
 I think the best thing one can do to learn about finance and investing is to read books, I have read over 30 books on investing from authors like John Bogle, William Bernstein, Michael Edleson, Larry Swedroe, Benjamin Graham, Burton Malkiel, Taylor Larimore, David Swensen, and while this doesn’t make me an expert I have a well rounded perspective on it.
 I hate to be a skeptic, but I take very little weight in what most investment advisers suggest–often it’s to invest in funds that are designed to turn your money into their money through fees.
 I do find it odd when I come across advisers that give me a blank stare when I mention John Bogle or the Bogleheads.
 If you’ve never even heard of Bogle you’re not qualified to be advising anyone on investing.

-Posts on Christianity, Religion, Reason are posted in this category.
+Posts on Christianity, Religion and general Thinking are posted in this category.
 My beliefs are founded on the Bible.
 I put my trust solely in Jesus Christ the Son of God, who died on the cross to take the penalty for our sins and gives eternal life to anyone who believes in Him.

 Kootenai Community Church (my church) up in North Idaho has excellent preaching and a variety of essays and podcasts.
 I watch The Dividing Line by James White and listen to The Briefing by Alber Mohler, Answers in Genesis (Ken Ham) also has a lot of Creationist resources.
 A new ministry I like is Proverbs 1810 Ministries founded by Paul Taylor just a few miles north of my location.
-His weekly podcast is an important one that all Christians should listen to.
+I also enjoy listening to the Just Thinking Podcast by Darrell B. Harrison and Virgil Walker.